mkg20001/nix-dev/README.md

-  dev rm [pkgs..]    remove one or more packages dev rebuild [env]  rebuild an environment dev update [env]   update an environment dev enter [env]    enter an environment                              [default]
+  dev rm [pkgs..]    remove one or more packages dev rebuild [env]  rebuild an environment dev update [env]   update an environment dev info [env]     print infos about an environment dev enter [env]    enter an environment                              [default]

 Options: